 Nonbacterial thrombotic endocarditis (NBTE), also referred as marantic endocarditis, refers to fibrin and platelets aggregations on previously undamaged heart valves, in patients without bacteraemia.
-The condition is seen in patients with advanced stage malignancies, and is related to episodes o...
+The condition is seen in patients with advanced stage malignancies and is related to episodes of...

 Ocular pathology covers a wide range of conditions and therefore represents the cause of a wide range of symptoms, signs and radiographic features.

 Ocular metastases account for over 80% of all ocular pathology.
 With regard to the remainder of ocular lesions, the primary differentiating factor ...

 Oesophageal cancer staging can depend slightly on whether the tumour is squamous cell or adenocarcinoma subtype.
 Due to the lack of a serosal layer, oesophageal cancer often tends to have mediastinal spread at the time of diagnosis.

 Tx: primary tumour cannot be...